ali-master/raft/README.md

 ---

-> ⚠️ **Note**: This library is under active development and not yet released.
-Star the repo to get notified!
+> ⚠️ **Note**: This library is under active development and therefore full backward compatibility is not guaranteed before reaching v1.0.0. **Star the repo to get notified!**

 ## 🎯 What is RAFT?